LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 ## Telephone calls

+The Contact Centre has a 40-seat capacity.
+Callers are routed using IVR to available Customer Service Advisers.

+For Planning, considered as a small service for the number of

-The Contact Centre acts as a ‘triage’ for calls to the planning department.
+It acts as a ‘triage’ for calls to the planning department.
 It does not have trained planners working within it.
 A large proportion of calls are for a named individual, but local policy is to not give these out and for the contact centre to handle the calls if it can.

 ### Annual calls